dodaucy/auWin/README.md

 #### move

 Moves all windows to the given position.
-Afterwards, the size of the windows can optionally be set.
 Windows can also be moved to a negative position.
 As an example Y to `-32`:

 ![moved to y negative 32](assets/introduction/actions/moved_to_y_negative_32.png)

+#### resize

+Changes the size all selected windows.

 #### get position